Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Further studies

-The major objective of the program is to prepare students for a thesis in fundamental, applied or finalized research.
+The main aim of this program is to prepare students for a thesis in fundamental, applied or targeted research.

 Read more

-Theses abroad are an opportunity that should not be overlooked for graduates of the
+Theses abroad are a not-to-be-missed outlet for graduates of the

 Read more